Meta Rosenberg: Television career

 She returned to working as a talent agent in 1960, and represented actors including Robert Redford and James Garner.
 During this period she persuaded networks to buy the television series Julia, Hogan's Heroes, and Ben Casey.
 In 1963 she created Breaking Point, a spinoff of Ben Casey which starred Paul Richards as a resident psychiatrist at a fictional New York City hospital.

 After representing James Garner for several years, she became a partner in his production company Cherokee Productions, which produced the TV series Nichols, The Rockford Files, and Bret Maverick.
 Rosenberg was nominated three times for an Emmy for her work on The Rockford Files, and won once.
 In addition to producing The Rockford Files, she also directed six episodes.

 Personal life

 Rosenberg was married twice: to director Irving Reis, and to talent agent George Rosenberg.
 She had one child, an adopted daughter named Amy.

-In her later years, Rosenberg was an enthusiastic amateur photographer whose works were exhibited at the Peter Fetterman Gallery in Santa Monica.
+In her later years, Rosenberg was an amateur photographer whose works were exhibited at the Peter Fetterman Gallery in Santa Monica.

 In the late 1990s, she began to experience blindness as a result of macular degeneration.